What Is Crystal Meth?

 What help will you have to deal with life’s practical issues and problems that have arisen whilst you’ve been using?

-Are you ready to accept that problems you had before crystal meth addiction, are likely to have gotten worse during that time?
+Are you ready to accept that problems you had, before entering active addiction, are likely to have gotten worse during that time?

 In many cases, simply being made aware of these elements – and setting your own expectation, that these elements exist and will come up during recovery, in itself helps to reduce the stress associated with them.